Provident Institution For Savings (Boston, MA)

 Measures

-Paid out large sums (about $80,000 per day) to meet withdrawal requests
+Paid out large sums (about $80,000 per day); no suspension or notice requirement reported for Provident.

 Newspaper Excerpt